proteusx/proteus/README.rst

 _____________________

 Proteus works with Microsoft Windows.
-When Proteus was first written (about 15 years ago) Perl-TK was chosen because then it was the easiest way to port the application to Windows.
+When Proteus was first written (about 15 years ago) Perl-TK was chosen because, at the time, it was the easiest way to port the application to Windows.

 To run Proteus in Windows you need to: